Fatiha-maryam/Islamabad_aqi_prediction/README.md

 - MongoDB stores all historical features – no data is lost.
 - All secrets (MongoDB URI, DagsHub token) are stored as GitHub Actions secrets and Streamlit Cloud secrets – never hard‑coded.

+  **Note (2026-06-11):** DagsHub is currently under maintenance; the live dashboard may be temporarily unavailable.
+It will recover automatically once maintenance is complete.

 ##  Author

 **Fatiha Maryam**